Poland and Polish Cities in the ICCA 2024 Rankings

 The ICCA (International Congress and Convention Association) rankings are based exclusively on international association meetings that meet three specific criteria:

-• The meeting must be recurrent, held on a regular basis (e.g., annual, biennial).
+• The meeting must be recurrent and held regularly (e.g., annual, biennial).

 • It must attract a minimum of 50 participants.